 And in a similar vein, many professional scientists and scholars criticize religion without ever really bothering to study in detail the full scope of modern religious thought.
 One would think that if one were to publicly comment on religion, that one first would read a selection of the great writers of the Judeo-Christian tradition and be reasonably familiar with their thinking: the rabbinical scholars of Judaism, the medieval scholastics of Catholicism, and at least some writings representing contemporary Protestant, Catholic, Jewish, Islamic, LDS and perhaps even some of the Eastern traditions as well.
 One would also think that one would also seriously read some works of world history to better understand the role religion has played through the ages, and to understand the nationalistic and social contexts of episodes such as religions wars.
-Instead, many of these writers ignore much of this literature, targeting their criticisms instead at an imaginary fundamentalist strawman.
+Instead, most of these writers ignore serious published literature, targeting criticisms instead at an imaginary fundamentalist straw man.

 For example, biologist Richard Dawkins, whom the present author greatly admires for his lucid writings on the topic of evolution, recently criticized religion in his book The God Delusion.
 The consensus of several scholars who have commented on this work (even including some who are not particularly religious), is that the eminent biologist has exceeded his realm of expertise in writing this book.
 For example, H. Allen Orr, a professor of biology at the University of Rochester and a leading scholar on science and religion, writes the following [Orr2007]: